Plural voting

 Plural voting is the practice whereby one person might be able to vote multiple times in an election.
-It is not to be confused with a plurality voting system which does not necessarily involve plural voting.
+It is not to be confused with a plurality voting system, which elects winners by relative lead in vote tallies and does not necessarily involve plural voting.
+It is different from the multiple voting that occurs under block voting.

 Weighted voting is a generalisation of plural voting.